Road signs in the United Kingdom: Motor Car Act 1903; national traffic signs

-1921 report on standardisation of road signs
+1921 standardisation of road signs

-The format of two-part signs with one of the 1904 shapes above a rectangular plate was used until 1964.
-A review of signage in 1921 by a committee under (later Sir) Henry Maybury led to the introduction below the warning triangle of rectangular plates 12" wide by 21" high containing a symbol and a word or two of explanation beneath.
+A review of signage by a committee under (later Sir) Henry Maybury led to the issuing in 1921 of a circular, Standardisation of Road Direction Posts and Warning Signs Form 39.
+This strongly recommended the use of standard plates beneath the shapes from 1904 (except the diamond, which was complete in itself).

+Caution signs were redesignated as danger signs and eight rectangular plates 12" wide by 21" high were defined containing a symbol and a word or two of explanation beneath.

 The symbols were based on those which had been developed in continental Europe from 1909, with Maybury insisting that the symbol would from now on "be regarded as the principal means of indicating the nature of the danger".

-Six symbols were defined (plus the mirror image for the corner).